outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     By default, *bindist* is enabled by *stage3*'s default *make.conf*.
 If we don't plan to distribute packages, remove it. *bindist* may cause conflicts, i.e. between *openssh* and *openssl*.

-# Location
+# Localization

+22. Time
+    1. UTC (Universal Time Coordinated) is absolute global time.
+    2. Local Time (UTC + Timezone) is what we use daily.

+       Setting operating Software Time equal correctly to Local Time is our goal.
+    3. Hardware Time resides on BIOS, which can be set manually and updated by operating system.
+Both Windows and Linux sets Software Time based on Hardware Time.

+       It's regarded as *permanent placeholder* to set Software Time.
+    4. Windows treats Hardware Time as Local Time and sets Software Time identically to Hardware Time without any translation on boot.
+Timezone is to synchronize time with time server.
+Upon shutdown, Windows writes back Software Time to Hardware Time.
+    3. Linux treats Hardware Time as UTC and adds Timezone (i.e. +8) to Hardware Time on boot.
+Similarly, Software Time is written back to Hardware Time.
+    4. Suppose Windows Software Time and Hardware Time are correctly synched to Local Time, Linux (dual boot installation afterwards) Software Time will be Hardware Time + Timezone = Windows Software Time + Timezone = Local Time + 2xTimezone.
+So usually Linux Software Time is ahead of Localtion for Timezone.

+       If we shutdown Linux and boot Windows, Windows Software Time will be ahead of Local Time too.
+Each time we switch back and forth, Software Time will increase linearly by Timezone step.
+    5. We must tell Linux that Hardware Time is Local Time instead of UTC *before* Software Timezone is configured.

 32. hwclock
-    1. Hardware Time resides on BIOS, which can be set manually and updated by operating system time.
-Both Windows and Linux get hardware time on startup.
-    2. Windows sets time identically to hardare time without timezone translation.
-Timezone set on Windows synchronizes time with remote time server.
-Upon shutdown, Windows writes back its time to hardware.
-    3. Linux adds timezone (i.e. UTC+8) to hardware time, which is called Local Time.
-    4. Windows and Linux dual-boot causes time conflicts.
-The key is to tell Linux that system time is Local Time *before* setting system timezone.

     Set *clock=local* in */etc/conf.d/hwclock*.
+We can find other options concerning reading/updating Hardware Time.

     Afterwards, set timezone information.

 23. Timezone

     This step should be after */etc/conf.d/hwclock* update.
-Otherwise the Linux system time is usually ahead of local time by 8 hours, thus resulting in portage tree time stamp issues.
+Otherwise the Linux Software Time is usually ahead of local time by 8 hours, thus resulting in portage tree time stamp issues.

     ```bash
     # ls /usr/share/zoneinfo